If a vehicle needs to be released after 5:00 pm, any day of the week, an after-hours charge may be applied.

 You will need to call ahead to schedule vehicle release on weekends.

 We will not accept payment plans for impounds.
-Impounded vehicles will only be released with a CASH payment.
+Impounded vehicles will only be released with a CASH payment in full.

 Proof of ownership is required to release a vehicle.
 Best form of proof is a vehicle title.
 Registration will also be acceptable.
 A valid driver's license is also required.

-A vehicle or it's contents can only be released to the registered owner (name on the title) or lienholder.
-If you purchased the car and failed to register the vehicle, we cannot release it to you without proof of ownership.
+If you purchased the vehicle and failed to register it, we cannot release it to you without an acceptable form of proof of ownership.

 Subdivision 1.
 Abandoned or junk vehicles.